 Grapevine Communication

-- Assume the profit amount of a company is known.
-There are rumors that profit will be this much, and bonus will be given on that basis.
+• Assume the profit amount of a company is known.
+There are rumors that the profit will be this much, and a bonus will be given on that basis.

-- Perhaps the CEO is related to the Production Manager.
-It is possible that they have friendly relations.
+• Perhaps the CEO is related to the Production Manager.
+They may have friendly relations.

 Advantages of Grapevine Communication